webismymind/editablegrid-mysql-example/README.md

 ### Add
 By clicking on the add button, a form is shown to enter a name and a firstname.
-Data are sent to add.php that execute the insert query and return the status of the operation.
+Data are sent to add.php that executes the insert query and returns the status of the operation.

 ## Responsive